-When we think of Thanksgiving and the holidays, many traditions center around food and feasting together.
-However, as millions of Americans are caring for aging adults or managing chronic illnesses themselves, it is time that we re-think some of the traditions and find healthy ways to eat well.
-Whether you are taking a dish to a holiday party or hosting Thanksgiving dinner at your house this year, here are a few tips and recipes for finding the balance between eating well and celebrating well.
+During Thanksgiving and the rest of the holidays, many traditions center around food and feasting together.
+However, as millions of Americans are caring for aging adults or managing chronic illnesses themselves, it is time that we re-think some of the traditions and find healthier ways to eat.
+Whether you are taking a dish to a holiday party or hosting Thanksgiving dinner at your house this year, here are a few tips and recipes for finding the balance between celebrating a family feast and eating well.

-1. Serve soup or salad options before the meal begins.
-By getting in the greens first, this will lessen the appetite to consume too much of the other good things.
+- Serve soup or salad options before the meal begins.
+By getting in the greens first, this will lessen the appetite to consume more of the filling foods.
 Consider a pumpkin soup or a salad with pears, fennel, and walnuts.

-6. Okay, let’s talk turkey.
-Instead of adding fat during the cooking process and adding gravy after, consider an herb roasted bird or a turkey with aged Italian vinegar-brown sugar sauce.
+- Okay, let’s talk turkey.
+Instead of adding fat during the cooking process and adding gravy after, consider an herb roasted bird or a turkey with aged Italian vinegar and brown sugar sauce.

-7. When it comes to dessert, make sure there is a nice pause in between your sweet treat and the meal to aid in digestion.
+- When it comes to dessert, make sure there is a nice pause in between the main meal and the sweet treat in order to aid digestion.
 It can take a while for the body to catch up and realize how full it really is.
-Creating a dessert that has rich fruit tastes can be a wonderful alternative to the calorie-rich traditional dishes.
+Creating a dessert that has sweet fruit tastes can be a wonderful alternative to the calorie-rich traditional dishes.
 Try a rustic apple-cranberry tart and serve it with fat-free frozen yogurt.

-9. Work in traditions for activity as well as eating.
-Consider participating in community walks/runs around the holidays, or even just coordinate a family walk around the park before or after the big meal.
+- Incorporate exercise into your family tradition.
+Consider participating in community walks/runs around the holidays, or even just coordinate a family walk around the park before or after the feast.

-10. Stay hydrated.
-One of the best ways to cut down on overeating is to drink plenty of water.
-Instead of serving heavy, sweet, or alcoholic drinks, consider adding a fruit like orange, lemon, or cranberry to ice water to make it feel festive.
+- Stay hydrated.
+One of the best ways to cut down on overeating is to drink plenty of water (not booze).
+Instead of serving heavy, sweet, or alcoholic drinks, consider adding orange, lemon, or cranberry to ice water to make it feel festive.
 Or try one of these infused water recipes!

 - Bonus Tip - Incorporate gratitude into your healthy habits this holiday season.
-Just by disciplining yourself to notice 3 things every day that you have to be thankful for you can de-stress and stay in the moment during the holidays.
+Every day, take time to think of three things that you are thankful for.
+This will help you stay in the moment during the holidays.